Researcher0619/CatchTheKennyGame./CatchTheKennyGame/README.md

 ## Contributing

-Feel free to contribute to this project by submitti
+Feel free to contribute to this project by submittig a pull request.
+If you find any bugs or have suggestions for improvements, please open an issue.